WHAT HAS HAPPENED TO COMPASSION?

 COMPASSION IS A TRAIT THAT CAN BE DEVELOPED and EXPANDED

-CBCT® is a cognitively-based compassion training that deliberately and systematically works to cultivate compassion.
+CBCT® (Cognitively-Based Compassion Training®) is a program that deliberately and systematically works to cultivate compassion.
 Through progressive exercises (beginning with the development of attentional stability and progressing through various analytical meditations), one gains insight into how one's attitudes and behaviors support or hinder compassionate response.
-The practice of CBCT intensifies the desire to help others, allowing compassion to become more natural and spontaneous in one's everyday life.
+The practice of CBCT® intensifies the desire to help others, allowing compassion to become more natural and spontaneous in one's everyday life.
 It also helps increase personal resiliency by grounding one in realistic expectations of self and others.

 Analytical mental exercises are used to progressively foster compassion through a process that begins with the stabilization of attention and awareness of mental activity.
 With increased calmness of mind, the practitioner can cultivate a greater sense of closeness and connectedness with others, strengthening compassionate concern while avoiding related distress from empathic fatigue.

 CBCT® offers tools to expand compassion toward wider and wider circles.
 The practices support the growth of a number of mental states and behaviors valued across cultures, such as kindness, gratitude, generosity, and warm-heartedness.
 The fundamental premise is that compassion is a trait that can be developed and expanded.
 This view is supported by contemporary science as well as by most spiritual traditions.